Memorable Manitobans: William Grassie (1872-1935)

 Click to enlarge

 In December 1914, he joined the Canadian Expeditionary Force, 43rd Battalion, Cameron Highlanders of Canada.
-He was mentioned in dispatches for gallant and distinguished conduct on the field, 13 November 1916: London Gazette, 29890; awarded D.S.O., 14 July 1917; London Gazette, 30111.
+He was mentioned in dispatches for gallant and distinguished conduct on the field, 13 November 1916: London Gazette, 29890; awarded a Distinguished Service Order, 14 July 1917; London Gazette, 30111.
 Mentioned by Sir Douglas Haig, General Officer Commanding British Armies in the field.
 He was brought to the notice of the Secretary of State for War for valuable service rendered in connection with military operations in the field, 28 December 1917.

 See also: